 - User controls the vacuum’s path.

-- Better for your posture.
+- Better for your posture since you can stand straight.

-- Heavier than other kinds.
+- Heavier than other kinds, sometimes going up to 15 pounds.

-- Limited in attachments.
+- It is limited in attachments.

 Stick vacuums will give you the most versatility.
 They’re designed for ease of use and some are even cordless.
 Plus, they’re lightweight, convenient, and are usually made for a wide variety of surfaces.